• Skip to primary navigation

 Jump to Recipe

 How to dehydrate oranges slices in a food dehydrator to use as holiday decorations.
-You can make cute hang tags for your holiday gifts in a jar.
+You can make cute hang tags for your holiday gifts in a jar with this food dehydrator recipe.

 Overhead featured image of dehydrated oranges slices in the dehydrator and in mason jars for easy storage